SanDisk's modest revenue forecast prompts selloff

-SAN FRANCISCO (Reuters) - Chipmaker SanDisk Corp’s SNDK.O modest revenue outlook disappointed investors looking for a recovery in memory chips widely used in smartphones and tablets, sending its shares down 4 percent.
+SAN FRANCISCO (Reuters) - SanDisk Corp’s SNDK.O modest revenue outlook disappointed investors looking for a rebound in memory chips widely used in smartphones and tablets, sending its shares lower.

 Like other memory chipmakers, SanDisk has been hurt in recent quarters by a drop in prices for NAND flash chips used in smartphones, cameras, storage drives and tablets to store data such as movies and photos.

-The company’s quarterly results on Wednesday beat analysts’ expectations and Chief Executive Sanjay Mehrotra told analysts on a conference call he expects improved NAND pricing this year, giving SanDisk’s stock a brief boost.
+The company’s quarterly results on Wednesday beat Wall Street’s expectations and Chief Executive Sanjay Mehrotra told analysts on a conference call he expects improved NAND pricing this year, giving SanDisk’s stock a brief boost.

-But the company’s revenue forecast for the first quarter fell short of Wall Street’s estimates, prompting a selloff.
+But Mehrotra said SanDisk will increase its supply of NAND by less than the industry average in 2013, and the company’s revenue forecast for the first quarter fell short of Wall Street’s estimates, prompting a selloff.

+“The problem is you’re just not getting the double whammy,” said RBC Capital analyst Doug Freedman.
+“You’re looking for not only a growth in average selling prices, but a growth in units, and they’re not forecasting a very big growth in units.”

 SanDisk estimated revenue in the March quarter of $1.225 billion to $1.3 billion.
 Analysts had expected $1.372 billion, according to Thomson Reuters I/B/E/S.